Person of day - 14 JULY 2023

 In 2019, Ian won two FIDE Grand Prix legs, in Moscow and Jerusalem, to qualify for the FIDE Candidates Tournament.
 That significant event was taking place in March 2020 in Yekaterinburg.
 Due to the COVID-19 pandemic, the tournament was stopped after the first part.
 Having scored 4.5 points out of 7, Ian Nepomniachtchi is sharing the first place with Maxime Vachier-Lagrave.
 The break between the two parts lasted for more than a year.
 During this time, Ian played quite successfully in various online tournaments and also became the winner of the FIDE Online Olympiad as a member of the Russian national team.
 In December 2020, Nepomniachcthi won the Superfinal of the Russian Championship for the second time in his career.

 The Candidates Tournament resumed in April 2021.
 Ian Nepomniachtchi secured first place with one round to go and qualified for the WCCM against the world champion Magnus Carlsen.
-The match will be played in Dubai in November-December 2021.
+The WCCM in Dubai turned out to be rather unsuccessful for the Russian player: he lost 3.5-7.5.
+However, six months later, Ian Nepomniachtchi once again won the FIDE Candidates Tournament in Madrid, and again convincingly - he secured first place with one round to go.
+The chess world is anticipating his new title match against Magnus Carlsen!

 Except for chess, Ian is keen on e-sports and the «What?
 Where?
 When?» game (his team is called «Wild Rook»).